sindreij/blog/_posts/2018-11-16-willow-elm-in-rust.md

 If you found a spelling mistake, feel free to correct it [here](https://github.com/sindreij/blog/blob/gh-pages/_posts/2018-11-16-willow-elm-in-rust.md)

 [^1]: When a colleague proofread this, he argued that in elm case it should be "practically zero".
 NoRedInk, with 200 000 lines of elm-code in production has had exactly [one runtime exception](https://twitter.com/rtfeldman/status/961051166783213570).
-In Rust's case, you can create "Runtime Exceptions" using `panic!`, however a panic should be a rarity.
-The difference in philosophy on how to handle errors are interesting when comparing these two languages.
+In Rust's case, you can create "Runtime Exceptions" using `panic!`, however, a panic should be a rarity.
+The difference in philosophy on how to handle errors is interesting when comparing these two languages.
 They are very similar, and at the same time very different.
 [^2]: The only changes in the actual implementation of this is that the update function returns a Cmd.
-If willow had a `sandbox` constructor the counter code using that would be exactly as this code.
-The various derves are needed for the Virtual Dom diffing and just for debugging.
+If Willow had a `sandbox` constructor the counter code using that would be exactly as this code.
+The various derives are needed for the Virtual Dom diffing and just for debugging.